omahacodeschool/ruby-essay__strings/lib/strings.md

 string = "Ada Lovelace"
 string[5]

+For the 8th character, use:

+string = "Ada Lovelace"
+string[7]

 If trying to retrieve a non-existent character, the program returns =>nil

 # The previous question asks about finding, for example, the 6th character in a String.